Artificial intelligence in the Global South: Inclusion is key

 "We need to work on governance, ethics and social dialogue around AI.
 More data from from the global South is needed – inclusive data is critical for a fair AI!"

-Kaisa Odrozek stressed that public interest must be prioritised.
-The data for AI should serve society and important issues of our time, such as climate change.
+Kasia Odrozek stressed that public interest must be prioritised.
+AI should serve society and important issues of our time, such as healthcare.
+"We need a public AI ecosystem that supports such development," she said.

 Kasia Odrozek, Director, Insights team at Mozilla Foundation